Food Banks: Reducing Stigma & Doing More with Less

 - 100%

-The total time associated with sorting and storing a single box of tins was 18 minutes, and a target was set to reduce this by 33% to 12 minutes.
+The total time associated with sorting and storing a single box of tins was 20 minutes, and a target was set to reduce this by more than a third, or 13 minutes.

 The proportion of tins with handwritten dates was 100%, with a target to reduce this to zero.